Top 9 Venture Capital Firms Investing in Hardware Startups

-- Leading VCs in the hardware space include firms like Amazon Alexa Fund, Cisco, Lockheed Martin Ventures, and Brick & Mortar Ventures, which are known for backing innovative companies.
+- Notable backers in the hardware industry include corporate venture arms like Amazon Alexa Fund, Cisco, and Lockheed Martin Ventures, as well as specialized firms such as Brick & Mortar Ventures.

-- If you're a startup leader who has recently closed a funding round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+- If you're raising or have just closed a round, Rho helps you manage your new capital with integrated tools for business banking, corporate cards, and bill pay.

 Which VC Firms in Hardware Are Right for Your Stage?